PencilCode/reference/documents/turtle/animation.html.md

 go()
 </script>

 If the code ran sequentially, the turtle would have moved, and once it reached the end, it would have stopped and `bob` would have appeared and started moving.

-However, they were both created at the same time, and their movement queued at the same time.
+However, they were both created at the same time, and their movement queued at the same time, meaning that the queues were created and run at the same time.

 Let's take a closer look at the code.